lakshyarao22/CyberSecurityNotes/CEH Notes/Threat Prevention.md

 ### Examples

-* Anomalies in privilage user accounts
+* Anomalies in privilege user accounts
 * Red-Flags on login activity
-* Diviant DNS requests
+* Deviant DNS requests
-* Increased Datebase Read volumes
+* Increased Database Read volumes
 * Sign of DDoS
 * More requests than usual for same types of files
 * unusual changes on Registry